redhat-developer/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 The main purpose of RHSSO created by the operator is to allow users to login into Argo CD with their OpenShift users.
 It is not expected and not supported to update and use this RHSSO instance for any other use-cases.

-Note: RHSSO created by this feature **only persists the changes that are made by the operator**.
+**Note**:** RHSSO created by this feature **only persists the changes that are made by the operator**.
 Incase of RHSSO restarts, any additional configuration created by the Admin in RHSSO will be deleted.

 ### **Uninstall**